← GNP1 home Zero-fee rebate Delegator bonuses Zero-block payouts →

 +Who gets paid, and how much?

-Everyone delegating to GNP1, in proportion to their stake, every epoch we mint a block.
+Everyone delegating to GNP1 with at least 100 ADA of stake, in proportion to their stake, every epoch we mint a block.
 The full 170 ADA is split by stake weight.

 +Will I really out-earn a big pool?

-Over time, yes, per ADA staked.
+Over time, and for as long as the rebate runs, yes, per ADA staked.
 Here's the honest reasoning:

 Cardano pays rewards in proportion to stake, so pool size gives no advantage on the rate of return.
 What separates pools is fees.
 Any pool that keeps a fee or margin skims a little off every reward.
 GNP1 keeps nothing, 0% margin, and the 170 fee refunded in full.